variousauthors/matching_game/NEXTSTEPS.md

 [x] when we decode game.board the rows of "false" become rows of "nil" [x] finally using "block.color == block.color.grey" has bit me
-    I need to change any object identity comparisons to boolean comparisons
+    I need to change any object identity comparisons to boolean comparisons [x] mutable state is in game.state but it should be loaded into a local wherever it will be used frequently, to avoid all this "game.state.camera.x" too many dots